luc-github/esp3d.io/src/content/esp3d-webui/v3.x/documentation/macros/_index.md

 ### Accessing the Setup Macros Interface

-* The setup macros interface can be accessed through a dedicated "Macros" panel or section within the application.
+* The setup macros interface can be accessed through a dedicated "Macros" panel within the tab Settings/Interface of ESP3D-WebUI.

 ![image](settings.png?width=400px)